OHWang9307/my-app/README.md

 Name: hong wang

 ## Overview.
-......
-A statement of the app concept and objectives (about a half-page) ........

 User can choose their own nickname and can left their messages.
 The system can show all users' messages.
 The system can show the time when user submited.
 User can delete their messages after submit.

- . . . . .
-List of user features (excluding user registration and authentication) . . . .

  + Feature 1 : left message
  + Feature 2 : left nickname